 - Internet Explorer Helpers (Accelerators, Toolbars and other add-ons)

 - Windows Registry Strings (Startup, RunOnce and File Associations)

 WinPatrol also offers you with the facility to look up startup programs and services that you do not understand.
 For example, you want to reduce the startup time.
 You can look up the services on the Internet and decide the ones to keep and the ones to discard.
-In addition, you can delay certain startup programs for quicker access to the Windows desktop.
-And the best thing is – you get all these features in the free version of WinPatrol.
-You can also delay Startup Programs when Windows boots, using WinPatrol.
+In addition, you can delay Startup Programs for quicker access to the Windows desktop.
+You can also disable startup programs when Windows boots, using WinPatrol.

 - You may want to turn off UAC after installing WinPatrol else you will receive two alerts in some cases: one from Windows UAC and the other from WinPatrol.

 - As a general rule, it is not advisable to turn off the UAC.
 But the above post is based on my own personal preferences and experience with the product.
 Your opinions may differ as the needs differ from user to user.